-Once you have located your Tracking ID, in Flipsnack, go to My flipbooks, locate the flipbook you want to integrate GA with and click on Settings.
+Once you have located your Tracking ID, in Flipsnack, go to My flipbooks, locate the flipbook you want to integrate GA with click on the three dots and select Analytics.

-Then, go to the Analytics tab, paste your Tracking ID and click on Add to flipbook and that's how easy you can integrate your Google Analytics Tracking ID in Flipsnack in order to track visitor behavior and demographics.
+That's how easy you can integrate your Tracking ID / GA4 measurement ID in Flipsnack in order to track visitor behaviour and demographics.

 If you're using the Universal Analytics and you haven't upgraded to the GA4 yet, you might want to import our Analytics Dashboard to get a pre-configured set of charts and graphs regarding your flipbooks.
 Or you can set up a separate view in Analytics specifically for flipbooks.

 Here's where and how you can find GA results: